nemanjam/nemanjam/README.md

 ## About me

 Hello!
-In the past year I was active on Gitlab.
+In the years 2020/2021 I was active on Gitlab.

 ## Contact